 Lucca

-Visit the Duomo, San Martino from the 6th Century which is located slightly out of the main tourist areas.
+There’s plenty to see in Lucca so I’ve given it a full day in this Tuscany itinerary.
+Start with a walk along the well maintained and beautiful city walls.
+Then visit the Duomo, San Martino from the 6th Century which is located slightly out of the main tourist areas.

 Next over to the Piazza Dell’Anfiteatro for a lunch stop.
 There are plenty of bars and restaurants to choose from and it was built on the ruins of a Roman amphitheatre giving it a very unique feel.

-After lunch it’s up the 14th century Guinigi Tower for some beautiful views from the lovely roof garden at the top.
+After lunch head up the 14th century Guinigi Tower for some beautiful views from the lovely roof garden at the top.
 The Guinigi tower is 125 feet high and the climb up consists of 230 steps.
 It is one of only 9 remaining towers built in Lucca, this one was built by the Guinigi family who used to rule the town.

 Tuscan Hill Towns